Marlins vs. Phillies Player Props Betting Odds

 |0

-- Kyle Schwarber has collected 61 hits with 11 doubles, a triple, 22 home runs and 58 walks.
-He has driven in 48 runs.
+- Alec Bohm has put up 81 hits with 15 doubles, nine home runs and 18 walks.
+He has driven in 57 runs with three stolen bases.

-- Schwarber enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .200 with two doubles and an RBI.
+- Bohm has picked up a hit in two games in a row.
+In his last five games he is hitting .368 with two doubles, a walk and three RBI.

 |Opponent